Tourism in India Marketing Perspectives

 "Tourism is an industry of growing importance to economy and society in India, a country rich in natural and cultural attractions.
 With a focus on tourism marketing, this book captures the breadth and diversity of those riches, including the attractions of Bollywood; diaspora experiences of tourism; branding; gastronomic tourism; consumer behaviour; factors affecting accommodation choice; and the corporate governance of tourism companies in the sub-continent.
 This book is essential reading for those interested in tourism business development, both in India and more generally, and Saurabh K. Dixit is to be congratulated on bringing together a valuable collection of original research insights."

-Professor Roy C Wood, University of Cumbria, UK
+Prof. Roy C Wood PhD, University of Cumbria, UK

 Dr. Jay Kandampully, Professor of Service Management, Department of Human Sciences, The Ohio State University, USA